 Today's higher education leaders face crucial decisions about how to craft the college experience to both focus on the connection between college and careers and to create a more equitable and just experience for every student.
 In the past, career advising was relegated to an optional, often ignored variable in the college experience, calling into question what that means for first-generation college students or others less likely to have been shown how to maximize career success during the college experience.
+[This disparity has been magnified as a result of the COVID-19 pandemic, raising new barriers for many postsecondary students, with significant impacts for students of color, students with disabilities, students who are caregivers, and students with disabilities.1

-Yet, recent research has found that helpful career advising is one of the most likely practices to increase college student career mobility in the first ten years after graduation.1 As outlined in the companion report to this document, Integrating Career Advising for Equitable Student Success, increasing career advising integration into other types of advising and student engagements across campus has significant potential to help close equity gaps.
+Yet, recent research has found that helpful career advising is one of the most likely practices to increase college student career mobility in the first ten years after graduation.2 As outlined in the companion report to this document, Integrating Career Advising for Equitable Student Success, increasing career advising integration into other types of advising and student engagements across campus has significant potential to help close equity gaps.
 By using this toolkit, campuses will be able to meaningfully integrate career advising with the expanded definition of holistic student support, helping more students reach their career goals.